hichana/udacity/P3/p3_project_notes.md

 		* √number of nodes and ways
 		* √number of chosen types of nodes, like cafes, shops, etc.

-* Report on how the data could be improved
+* √Report on how the data could be improved
-	* Conduct at least one investigation to back up my suggestion
+	* √Conduct at least one investigation to back up my suggestion
-	* Discuss benefits and anticipated problems implementing the improvement
+	* √Discuss benefits and anticipated problems implementing the improvement